Lebensmittel und in der Mitte ein Schild mit Zero Waste - Steinkraft Zeolith

 Zero-waste kitchen:

-Practical tips for less food waste at home
+Practical tips for reducing food waste at home

-In a world where every step toward greater sustainability counts, reducing food waste plays a pivotal role.
+In a world where every step towards greater sustainability counts, reducing food waste plays a crucial role.
 In this blog post, we'll show you how to minimize food waste in your household.
-We'll discuss effective storage techniques, meal planning, and creative recipes for using leftovers.
-We'll also share tips on how to grow your own fresh herbs and vegetables, whether you have a garden, a balcony, or just a windowsill.
+We'll discuss effective storage techniques, meal planning, and creative recipes for using up leftovers.
+We'll also give you tips on how to grow your own fresh herbs and vegetables, whether you have a garden, a balcony, or just a windowsill.

 1. Conscious handling of food

 One of the main causes of food waste is food spoilage, often due to improper storage.
-Here are some tips for storing your food properly to maximize its shelf life:
+Here are some tips on how to store your food properly to maximize its shelf life:

 • Fruits and vegetables: Not all fruits and vegetables belong in the refrigerator.
 Tomatoes, potatoes, onions, and garlic should be stored at room temperature to preserve their flavor and texture.

-• Herbs: Fresh herbs will last longer if placed in a glass of water like cut flowers and loosely covered with a plastic bag.
+• Herbs: Fresh herbs last longer if they are placed in a glass of water like cut flowers and loosely covered with a plastic bag.

-• Bread: Store bread in a bread bin or a cool, dry cupboard, not in the refrigerator, as it dries out more quickly there.
+• Bread: Store bread in a bread box or a cool, dry cupboard, not in the refrigerator, as it will dry out faster there.

 Meal planning